Avalanche322/mockup-for-company/README.md

 ## Project Status

 This project is currently done.
-Users can
+Users can see information about Company Dart team their services and additional information, contact them.

 ## Project Screen Shots